development6601/test-react-todo/src/components/TodoInput/README.md

 # 📁 TodoInput

-> The `TodoInput` directory contains the source code for the components responsible for user input within a todo application.
+> The `TodoInput` directory contains the source code for the input component of a "Todo" application within a temporary repository.

 ## 📋 Directory Overview

-The `TodoInput` directory contains the source code for the components responsible for user input within a todo application.
+The `TodoInput` directory contains the source code for the input component of a "Todo" application within a temporary repository.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files